apache/iotdb/docs/UserGuide/Architecture/Writing Data on HDFS.md

 To store TSFile and related data files in HDFS, here are the steps:

-First, download the source release from website or git clone the repository, the tag of a released version is release/x.x.x
+First, download the source release from website or git clone the repository

-Build server and Hadoop module by: `mvn clean package -pl server,hadoop -am -Dmaven.test.skip=true`
+Build server and Hadoop module by: `mvn clean package -pl server,hadoop -am -Dmaven.test.skip=true -P get-jar-with-dependencies`

-Then, copy the target jar of Hadoop module `hadoop-tsfile-0.10.0-jar-with-dependencies.jar` into server target lib folder `.../server/target/iotdb-server-0.10.0/lib`.
+Then, copy the target jar of Hadoop module `hadoop-tsfile-X.X.X-jar-with-dependencies.jar` into server target lib folder `.../server/target/iotdb-server-X.X.X/lib`.

 Edit user config in `iotdb-engine.properties`.
 Related configurations are: